Hi, I’m Peter. I believe that the future of business requires a new type of leadership.

 In 2014, I shifted gears towards a lifestyle valuing flexibility and freedom over the conventional 9-to-5 grind.

-Embracing remote work, I applied my COO/CMO expertise to help tech and SaaS startups scale, experiencing the highs of driving companies toward significant growth phases.
+Embracing remote work, I applied my COO/CMO expertise to help B2B tech and SaaS startups scale, experiencing the highs of driving companies toward significant growth phases.
 I had to de-learn some of my old leadership practices and adapt to this new environment, which we all call now the “future of work,” “distributed work, or “remote work.”

+Now, I'm focused on promoting business growth without compromising team well-being.
 My goal is to help 10,000 managers foster a culture of flexibility, transparency, and collaboration, paving the way for a future where we collectively navigate the evolving work landscape.

 Living in Tuscany, Italy, away from the hustle by the sea.
 I value the freedom that defines my life, and I work alongside my wife in our design studio.